 - Let’s make sure that I’ve got everything right

 By using active listening skills you show a customer that you understand them.
 It allows you to make an instant connection.
 Active listening helps to convey that their problems are your problems too and you feel responsible for finding a solution.

 Further readings to improve your customer service active listening skills:

 5. Conflict resolution

 In customer service, conflict resolution and de-escalation techniques are used every day.
-A good customer service agent should be a good negotiator and know how to calm down a raging bull.
+To deliver good customer service, an agent should be a good negotiator and know how to calm down a raging bull.